How to photograph sunglasses and glasses for online stores?

 You need to give all your products the same opportunity to impress the customer.
 If your software has a positioning memory tool, make sure you use it to help you position every item at the same viewing angle during your photo shoots.
 Alternatively, you can set up cues (floor markings) to help you position the tripod and the items to be photographed.

 Showcasing different variants of a single eyewear design

-How to photograph eyewear‘s frames?
+How to photograph sunglasses and glasses frames?
 Eyewear designs are sometimes available in dozens of colorways and frame variants.
 It’s crucial to showcase the different options for each of your designs.
 When each model is positioned in exactly the same way, your store has a more balanced look and a stronger overall appearance.
 Strict visual quality guidelines are essential for any online store.

 For highly reflective lenses such as mirror lenses, a Packshot professional system is practically essential and will save you valuable time.
 Otherwise, it’s best to go for a 3/4 view and use several light reflectors, which may lead to good or bad results (your mileage may vary).
 See example images.

 This problem is not all that common and may seem challenging to the beginner, but it’s actually not that hard to get good results.
 You need to adjust your lighting so that the clear material stands out from the background.
-Don’t be afraid to try lowering the intensity of your lighting.
-Subsequently, all you need to do is adjust the brightness in post-production with the “Level” tool.
+Don’t be afraid to try lowering the intensity of your lighting when you take the shot.
+Subsequently, all you need to do is adjust the brightness in post-production with the Level tool.
 This tool is available in any image editing software, as well as in all Packshot professional photo software.
 With a little practice, you’ll get results similar to the images below.

-To improve the customer experience, you can also take it to the next level with animations and 360° videos!
-Display your glasses with interactive viewing features.
-Visitors can rotate an image of a pair of frames or zoom in without losing definition.
+To improve the customer experience, you can also take it to the next level with 360° animations and videos!
+Display your animated glasses with interactive viewing features.
+Visitors can rotate an image of a pair of frames, get a top view of it or zoom in without losing definition.
 Videos let you show a pair of glasses in 360°, or display them on a model in situ.